 Techno duo Rebug (comprised of Mark Adam and Mary Cleland a.k.a.
 Trigger Warning, who both have solo releases for sale on Bandcamp) was supposed to perform a release show for its debut tape on March 28.
 This was also meant to be the launch of a new record label called Telaesthesia which the two had hopes would be a vehicle to build community around techno in Calgary.

-The tape will still be released online on March 28, and you can place a pre-order today to support the act while Bandcamp is feeling generous.
+The tape was released online on March 28, and you order it on May 1 to support the act while Bandcamp is feeling generous.
 Head to the Telaesthesia Bandcamp page to do so.

 Indie-rock/post-punk act Sunglaciers received much acclaim for its 2019 album Foreign Bodies.
 So much so that it was able to book both a UK-European tour and a tour of Eastern Canada.
 All this has been postponed due to the public health concerns surrounding COVID-19.